Security

 client-block-time = 120

-• opsiconfd:stats:client:failed_auth:<client ip> Number of failed attempts of the client (Redis Time Series)
+• opsiconfd:stats:client:failed_auth:<client ip>: Number of failed attempts

 The user pcpatch

-• opsi-clonezilla which mounts the share opsi_images with write permissions.
+• opsi-clonezilla mounts opsi_images with write permissions.

 invalid users = root pcpatch